hassanvand/DataJSobhan/README.md

 You can edit any .json/.geojson file to have the map you need by using [MapShaper](https://mapshaper.org/).
 For example if you cannot find a map for Austria neighbors, you can easily find a .json/.geojson Europe map and edit it to have a .json/.geojson map for Austria and its neighbors.
 [More help](https://academy.datawrapper.de/article/145-how-to-upload-your-own-map).

+For my maps, I needed an Oakland map based on the police beats.
+DataWrapper even did not have a general map of Oakland, so after a long search I found a plice beats map of Oakland at the [UC Berkeley GEODATA](https://geodata.lib.berkeley.edu/catalog/ark28722-s71s46).
+YAY!
+GO BEARS